-- The bank is a subsidiary of the Parent Bank (Intesa Sanpaolo Bank Italy), in which it owns 70.25% of the ordinary shares, whereas the remaining percentage (29.75%) is owned by other shareholders. - The bank has entered into many transactions with the related parties within the context of its normal business.
-These transactions include loans, deposits, as well as foreign currency swaps.
-There are no transactions with the Parent Company, except the payment of dividends for ordinary shares. - The transactions and the balances of the related parties at the end of the fiscal period are as follow:
+- The bank is a subsidiary of the Parent Bank (Intesa Sanpaolo Bank Italy), in which it owns 70.25% of the ordinary shares, whereas the remaining percentage 29.75% is owned by other shareholders. - The bank has entered into many transactions with the related parties within the context of its normal business.
+These transactions include loans, deposits, as well as foreign currency swaps. - The transactions and the balances of the related parties at the end of the fiscal period are as follow: